 Part 1: How To Transfer Photos from iPhone to iPhone with iCloud

-iCloud is a cloud storage and cloud computing service that enables millions of iPhone (and other iOS/macOS devices) to store data such as documents, photos, and music on remote servers. iCloud allows to download these content to iOS, macOS or Windows devices, to share and send data to other users, and to manage their Apple devices if lost or stolen (No iCloud Available?
+iCloud is a cloud storage and cloud computing service that enables millions of iPhone (and other iOS/macOS devices) to store data such as documents, photos, and music on remote servers (How To Recover Permanently Deleted Photos on iPhone). iCloud allows to download these content to iOS, macOS or Windows devices, to share and send data to other users, and to manage their Apple devices if lost or stolen (No iCloud Available?
 Learn How To Transfer Photos from iPhone to iPhone without iCloud).

-iCloud Photos is a feature that can automatically stores all your photos and videos, and keeps them up to date on all your devices.
+iCloud Photos is a feature that can automatically stores all your photos and videos, and keeps them up to date on all your devices (How To Transfer Contacts from iPhone To iPhone).
 By transferring photos from iPhone to iPhone with iCloud, your original, full-resolution photos are uploaded to iCloud, then downloaded to the target device.
 Using iCloud to transfer photos from one iPhone to another is pretty easy.
 Before starting, you can read the following iPhone to iPhone photo transfer FAQs to troubleshot basic iPhone photo transfer problems.

-How-To Steps To Transfer Photos from iPhone To iPhone - iCloud
+How-To Steps To Transfer Photos from iPhone To iPhone Using iCloud